mw-orcl/Move_Improve/lab800/content.md

 <img src="./images/atp-scaling-ui.png" style="zoom: 50%;" />

 ​	2.
-From SQL Developer worksheet, check your core count.
+From SQL Developer worksheet, check your cpu count.
 With one core you should see 2 cpu threads.
 Notice the scaling is very fast even before the console UI updates its status.

 ```
 Show parameter cpu